Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/custom_fields.md

 To add a new custom field click the + button in the bottom right hand corner.

-Enter a name for the custom field and Select a field Type.
+Enter a name for the custom field and Select a Field Type.

-After The custom field has been created it will appear in the list of custom fields.
+After The custom field has been created it will appear in the list of Custom Fields.

 ![fullscreen image](../../static/img/concepts/custom_fields/custom_field_creation.gif)

 ### Updating Custom Fields

-You can update multiple aspects of custom fields on the *Custom fields Page* in the settings including:
+You can update multiple aspects of custom fields on the *Custom Fields Page* in the settings:

 * Field Name
 * Default Value